textiles-lab/autoknit/README.md

 ### <a name="linux"></a>Linux setup

 ```
-#install eigen library and nodejs (used for build script and to post-process scheduled output):
+#install nodejs (used for build script and to post-process scheduled output):
-sudo apt-get install libeigen3-dev nodejs
+sudo apt-get install nodejs

 #extract nest-libs package as a sibling of autoknit folder:
 curl 'https://github.com/15-466/nest-libs/releases/download/v0.13/nest-libs-linux-v0.13.tar.gz' -L -O